Income Property

 Income Property is a Canadian home-improvement program hosted by Scott McGillivray.
-The series premiered on HGTV Canada on September 29, 2008, and on January 1, 2009, on HGTV in the U.S. The program was a half-hour long for the first six seasons, and then expanded to an hour-long format starting with season 7.
+The series premiered on HGTV Canada on September 29, 2008, and on January 1, 2009, on HGTV in the United States.
+The program was a half-hour long for the first six seasons and then expanded to an hour-long format starting with season 7.
 The show reverted to its half-hour format with the start of season 10.

 On March 8, 2016, it was named Best Lifestyle Program or Series at the 4th Canadian Screen Awards.

 The series is no longer in production.
 McGillivray now hosts Scott's Vacation House Rules, which focuses specifically on renovating vacation rentals in cottage country.

 About the show

 Real estate investor and contractor Scott McGillivray leads homeowners through the renovation of their first income property, to help offset mortgage payments, as well as increase the overall value of the home.
 In each episode, McGillivray offers design options, prepares plans for a conversion and manages the construction of a rental suite.
 McGillivray, who owns over 20 income-generating homes that he has converted and renovated himself, communicates confidence and skill to help lead homeowners through the ups and downs of renovating their income suite.

 Several episodes of the series have featured celebrity homeowners, including actress Helene Joy, musician Justin Rutledge, broadcaster Roz Weston and documentary filmmaker Jamie Kastner.